kokolina1888/sr-list/sr-list/README.md

 - [Techical Documentation](#technical-documentation)

 ## How To Use The App:
-Pages available to both Registered and Guest Users - Home Page with the Latest Recipes
+Pages available for both Registered and Guest Users - Home Page with the Latest Recipes
 Info Page about the project and the maintainance team with dynamic statistic about all recipes and recipes by category /the numbers are retrieved from the database on page load/
 Recipes Page where users can look through a set of recipes, load next set, search recipes by name or filter by recipe category